UnitedCTF/UnitedCTF-2021/challenges/programming/redos/chall4.md

 8. `(?(a{c})(...)|_)`: Matches either *step 7* if **a{c}** exists, else matches a literal underscore.

 *Group a14 explanation:*\
-a14 will only match if the precondition doesn't match but it will always match something.
+a14 will only match if the precondition doesn't match but the condition is always true.
 If a5 preexists, it will match anything that isn't an empty string ([\w\W]) else it's a dot.\
 Since a5 needs to exists to branch to the first group, we know it will never have only an empty string right before.

 The redos is split in 2 parts.
 The first one is about matching the right groups.
 It's not to hard to decide which ones need to be matched since **a14** can't exist.\